SepidehRasekh/Dashboards/README.md

-In this project we dynamic dashboards in Excel, PowerBI and Tableau
+In this project we create dynamic dashboards in Excel, PowerBI and Tableau